Seattle Christian Counseling Logo

 Couples CounselingMarriage CounselingRelationship Issues

-As a Christian Counselor, I get many questions regarding what God’s intends in marriage and when is divorce an option.
-Before, looking at divorce allowances in Scripture, let’s examine God’s plan for a marriage.
+As a Christian Counselor, I get many questions about marriage and divorce, specifically regarding what God intends in marriage and when is divorce an option.
+Before looking at divorce allowances in Scripture, let us examine God’s plan for marriage.

 So God created mankind in his own image, in the image of God he created them; male and female he created them. – Genesis 1:27